finnjest/Realm/README.md

 ## Idea

-There are lots of such LiNe-bReAk rEmOvAl tools out there online, but what if I need... more than that lol?
+There are lots of such LiNe-bReAk rEmOvAl tools out there online, but what if I need... more than that?

 ## Features